ErfanMomeniii/heap/README.md

 </p>

 # heap
-heap is a lightweight package that provides binary min and max binary heap in Go.</br> for seeing usages check [this](https://pkg.go.dev/github.com/erfanmomeniii/heap).
+<i>heap</i> is a lightweight package that provides binary min and max binary heap in Go. for seeing usages check [this](https://pkg.go.dev/github.com/erfanmomeniii/heap).

 # Documentation